Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Problem Setup

 Due to the time and space complexities of finding the optimal history-dependent policies, we stay in line with \citet{paper_new_dog} and care only about finding the optimal \emph{history-independent} policy.
 Let $\Pi = \{ \pi: \cS \to \Delta(\cA) \}$ denote the class of all the history-independent policies.

-\rebut{ \textbf{Log-linear policy.} Let $\phi: \SA \to \mathbb{R}^d$ be a feature mapping function where $d$ denotes the dimension of feature space.
+\textbf{Log-linear policy.} Let $\phi: \SA \to \mathbb{R}^d$ be a feature mapping function where $d$ denotes the dimension of feature space.
 Assume that $\| \phi(s, a) \|_2 \le B$.
 A log-linear policy is of the form:

-} \begin{remark} \rebut{ Log-linear parameterization is a generalization of \emph{softmax tabular parameterization} by setting $d = | \cS | | \cA |$ and $\phi (s, a) =$ One-hot$(s, a)$.
-They are ``scalable'': if $\phi$ extracts important features from different $\SA$s with a fixed dimension $d \ll | \cS | | \cA |$, then a single $\pi_\theta$ can generalize. } \end{remark}
+\begin{remark} Log-linear parameterization is a generalization of \emph{softmax tabular parameterization} by setting $d = | \cS | | \cA |$ and $\phi (s, a) =$ One-hot$(s, a)$.
+They are ``scalable'': if $\phi$ extracts important features from different $\SA$s with a fixed dimension $d \ll | \cS | | \cA |$, then a single $\pi_\theta$ can generalize. \end{remark}

-\para{Entropy regularized value function, Q-function and advantage function.} The expected reward of executing $\pi$ on $M_m$ is defined via value functions.
-We incorporate \emph{entropy regularization} for completeness because prior works (especially empirical works) used it to facilitate training.
-We define the value function in a unified way: $V_{m, h}^{\pi, \lambda} (s)$ is defined as the sum of future $\lambda$-regularized rewards starting from $s$ and executing $\pi$ for $h$ steps in $M_m$, i.e., {\ifnum\conference=1 \fi}
+\para{Value function, Q-function and advantage function.} The expected reward of executing $\pi$ on $M_m$ is defined via value functions.
+We incorporate \emph{entropy regularization} for completeness because prior works (especially empirical works) used it to facilitate training. \emph{Due to space limit, we defer all the entropy regularized notations, algorithm and theorem to \Cref{sec:full_result}.} We define the value function: